yiyunlinch/zahnihero/README.md

 Designing a brushing detection algorithm based on vibration or sound patterns was challenging for two reasons.
 First, the vibration from brushing tends to fade and rise again every 10 seconds or so.
 Second, all the sensors produce fluctuating values, but I needed to detect continuous brushing, not short interruptions.
 A brief drop in sensor values shouldn't be interpreted as the user having stopped brushing.
 So, I defined the brushing logic as follows:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Brushing is detected based on the I2S Microphone sensor value exceeding 100 or dropping below -100.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Brushing is detected based on the I2S Microphone sensor ADC output values exceeding 100 or dropping below -100.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Sound is sampled every 100 milliseconds.